 For an absence of a week or less, a self-certification completed by you is all that is usually required to confirm your illness.
 After a week, you need to provide a doctor’s note.

-How Much You Will Receive
+How Much Statutory Sick Pay You Will Receive

 - You can receive SSP for up to 28 weeks for a total of 3 years.
 However, you must return to work for at least 8 weeks before commencing another 28 week period.

 - You receive SSP in the same way as you would receive your regular pay

 - If your employment ends whilst you are in receipt of SSP, your payments will stop.